 Rep. Carla Cunningham, a Democrat from Mecklenburg County who co-sponsored the fantasy sports bill last year, said she would be open to discussing sports betting more in the future if it’s positioned as something that benefits areas of need.

 Considering the potential revenue, one can say it indeed benefits areas of need for the state.

 Senator John Eklund and Representative David Greenspan introduced a pair of placeholder bills in hopes to get the ball rolling for Ohio sports betting.
 Both men agree that legislation is in the very early stages, but they believe there is plenty of interest to bring legal sports betting to Ohio.

 Governor-elect Kevin Stitt has expressed that Oklahoma would benefit from gambling, which would include sports betting.
 The state has previously floated a bill that would approve tribal sports wagering, which makes it safe to assume that Oklahoma is slowly working their way to legalized sports betting.

-Oregon, like Montana, permits some form of sports betting.
-This is also due to the Professional and Amateur Sports Protection Act.
+Oregon permits some form of sports betting due to the Professional and Amateur Sports Protection Act.
 But unlike other states covered by that legislation, the Oregon Lottery does not need new legislation to expand sports wagering.
 The Lottery has also launched a mobile app, which will bring an enhanced gambling experience to users, and should eventually offer the ability to place sports bets.
 It would not be a surprise to see Oregon take the leap into legalized sports betting as soon as 2020.

 South Carolina introduced a bill last year that would have amended the state’s constitution to allow SC sports betting apps to offer legal gambling on professional & college sports.
 The legislative session ended before a vote could be taken, but there is already excited to push the bill forwarded in the upcoming session following the success of NJ sportsbooks during the 2018 NFL season.

 SC House Minority Leader Todd Rutherford said he “absolutely will introduce” legislation again to legalize sports betting in the state.
 Rutherford went on to highlight illegal sports wagers and said, “Why not allow them to do legally what they’ve been doing illegally, but tax them on it?”